 Within a few days following the procedure, you should be able to return to normal non-strenuous activities.
 You should avoid strenuous activities for about two weeks or as directed by your doctor.
 A week after surgery, your doctor will examine you to make sure you are healing properly.
 Most patients have a full recovery within a couple of weeks.

 Additional questions?
-Please call one of our physicians using their contact information above.
+Please call one of our providers using their contact information above.